Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

-#### **Age** and **Freq_Meals** contain outliers.
-We will further investigate the outliers in the Age feature to determine whether to retain or remove them.

-#### Regarding the **Num_Meals** feature, although it contains float values, it behaves more like a categorical variable due to its monolithic nature.
-Specifically, all meal frequencies above 3.5 are flagged as outliers (577 instances).
-Since meal frequency could be a significant factor in detecting obesity, we have decided not to remove these outliers.

-### Data Visulaization

-### 1. Age distribution across different obesity levels (NObeyesdad)
+#### 🧠 Outlier Interpretation

+Age is right-skewed.
+We'll retain outliers and revisit during feature engineering.

+Num_Meals behaves like a categorical variable.
+We'll retain all values as they may be informative.

+Height and Weight outliers are minimal and reasonable, so we retain them.

+### 📊 Distribution of Age

 ```python